AllenNeuralDynamics/Aind.Behavior.JustFrames/README.md

-# Aind.Behavior.VideoEncodingBenchmarks
+# Aind.Behavior.JustFrames

-A repository with code for benchmarking online video acquisition/encoding pipelines
+A repository with code for a online video acquisition/encoding pipeline

 ## Getting started